iamshadmirza/BlogsByShad/blogs/mongodb-simplified/mongodb-part1.md

 }
 ```

 Now suppose we are using relational database, then we are bound to use same number of columns for each data.

-What it means in current example is that we would have to add a `workNumber` column for all the employees regardless of whether they need this field or not.
-This will result in "Ramesh" having empty value in `workNumber` column.
+What it means in current example is that we would have to add a `workNumber` column for all the employees **regardless of whether they need this field or not**.
+This will result in "Ramesh" having empty value in `workNumber` column 😓.

-Without the restrictions of columns, developer can add documents however they need without worrying that a little change will break everything.
+Without the restrictions of columns, developer can add documents however they need without worrying that a little change will break everything 🤩.

-`MongoDB` allows you to structure data in a way that is efficient for computers to process and easily readable for humans providing a natural way of storing and processing data accross the application.
+`MongoDB` allows you to structure data in a way that is **efficient for computers to process** and **easily readable for humans** providing a natural way of storing and processing data accross the application.

-`MongoDB` is a distributed database, which means it provides three fundamental features which developers have to implement themselves otherwise.
+**`MongoDB` is a distributed database**, which means it provides three fundamental features which developers have to implement themselves otherwise.
 That's why it is so loved by the developers community.
 Those 3 features are:

 * **Fault tolerance:** This allows `MongoDB` to have multiple copies of data, so if somehow one server fails, you will have the other one to serve the data.
 Single server failure doesn't affect the application as you always have multiple copies in which you can rely on.
 It uses a single master architecture for data consistency, with secondary databases which maintain copies of the primary database.
 * **Scalabilty:** MongoDB scales accross multiple servers to store and process data.
 So, you can just add more servers as the data volumes and performance grows instead of upgrading the mainframe.